 contribute to answering the question ‘is there life elsewhere in the Universe?’

 PS: What is the most delicious thing you ate this week?

 Liege meatballs with Belgian fries and a tasty Trappist beer 🙂 You must know that Belgium is small but full of good things to eat and drink.
 Our chocolates, our fries, and our beers are the best in the world!

 Michaël Gillon is the project leader of SPECULOOS, a project led by the University of Liège, Belgium and carried out in partnership with the University of Cambridge, UK the University of Birmingham, UK the Massachusetts Institute of Technology, US the University of Bern, Switzerland, the Canary Islands Institute of Astrophysics, Spain and the European Southern Observatory.

-Michaël Gillon will be presenting his work at the event “Searching for Habitable Worlds around Nearby very low-mass Stars“, which is organized by Wallonie-Bruxelles International and the Embassy of Belgium in Berlin and will take place on 3 Nov at the Berlin Science Week 2022.
+Michaël Gillon presented his work at the event “Searching for Habitable Worlds around Nearby very low-mass Stars“, which was organized by Wallonie-Bruxelles International and the Embassy of Belgium in Berlin and took place on 3 Nov at the Berlin Science Week 2022.